 Element 1:

 FROMFILE (The default).
 The DDS (metadata) of the file specified on the FROMFILE parameter determines the structure of the data being converted.

-Qualified_file_name Element 2: Specify the name of the file that will define the structure of the data being converted.
-FILE or FMTSET Specifies the type of object being referenced - a file or a record format set.
+Qualified_file_name Specify the name of the file that will define the structure of the data being converted.